mkopylec/charon-spring-boot-starter/README.md

 - remove `@EnableCharon` annotation
 - correct `charon.mertics` properties in the _application.yml_ file if collecting metrics is enabled
-- `charon.timeout` properties are no longer available in the _application.yml_, now timeouts can be set per mapping
+- `charon.timeout` properties are no longer available in the _application.yml_ file, now timeouts can be set per mapping

 ## Installing